InnovateWorldio/goalflow/src/content/docs/EA-Meta/01-goalflow.md

 The base of the platform is build on top of:

 - lists
-- list items (allowing a single items collection/table to be used for multiple purposes via item types)
+- items (using a single items collection/table to be used for multiple purposes via item types)
 - standard fields (a common set of fields associated will all items)
 - custom fields (allowing different item types to have different fields)
-- lists views (tables, kanban, gannt, cards, roadmaps, calendar, bpmn)
+- lists views (tables, kanban, gannt, cards, roadmaps, calendar, bpmn, etc)
-- forms
+- dynamic forms (allowing the creation of custom forms for different item types)
 - documents (notes, wiki, diagrams, files)
-- navigation items (pages,spaces, folders, lists, docs)
+- workspaces (individuals, organizations, communities)
-- workspaces (projects, teams, organizations, communities)
+- navigation items (pages, spaces, folders, lists, docs) used to structure workspaces
 - roles and permissions (set on workspace, navigation items, etc)

 ### ERP Modules

-These base features are able to be combined to create sets of modules that are associated with ERP (Enterprise Resource Planning) Systems such as:
+These base features are able to be combined to create sets of modules that are commonly associated with ERP (Enterprise Resource Planning) Systems such as:

 - Financial Management
   - General Ledger management